 Create a new division within the 211 Call Center dedicated to COVID-19 vaccine Q&A and registration.

-Knowledge Services brought the full force of its workforce management experience, talent services and technology to develop a customized solution for the 211 Call Center that encompasses recruiting, onboarding, employer of record, training and managing the agents for success.
+Knowledge Services brought the full force of its workforce management experience, talent services, and technology to develop a customized solution for the 211 Call Center that encompasses recruiting, onboarding, employer of record, training, and managing the agents for success.

-Within 5 months, Knowledge Services has hired and trained more than 775 call center employees and promoted 32 agents to managerial roles, giving the 100% virtual team necessary structure.
+Within 5 months, Knowledge Services has hired and trained more than 775 call center employees and promoted 32 agents to managerial roles, giving the 100% virtual team the necessary structure.